Prugna21/memoQ/README.md

 - memoQ uses Perl-compatible regex; test your patterns carefully.
 - Use regex to find formatting errors, placeholders, or specific tags.
-- Sample regex patterns are provided in `/regex_patterns.json`.
+- Sample regex patterns are provided in `Regex`.

 ---